-There is a Burma I would ask no man to preserve;
+There is a Burma I would ask no man to preserve; there is a

-there is a Burma for which I would be proud to fight.
+Burma for which I would be proud to fight.

 Francis Ah Mya and his people are part of it.
 There is more.

-Ma Nyein Tha had seen the world since I first met her in 1925.
-I had met her in one of Burma's most beautiful cities where "the old Moulmein Pagoda looks westward 'cross the bay."
+For example there is Ma Nyein Tha.
+I first met her in 1935, in one of Burma's most beautiful cities where "the old Moulmein Pagoda looks westward 'cross the bay."